Nishant-k-sagar/LetChatGo/README.md

- # MERN Stack Project: Build and Deploy a Real Time Chat App | JWT, Socket.io                                                             ² âœ”
+ # MERN Stack Project: Build and Deploy a Real Time Chat App | JWT, Socket.io

 This is a learning-based project.
 By this means I got familiar with the socket.io and backend complexities.
 This project can be found on YouTube: https://youtu.be/HwCqsOis894